Install Dusk on Linux — Twilight Princess PC Port

 Step 4 — First Launch

-The Dusk prelaunch window opens.
+The Dusklight prelaunch window opens.
 Click Select Disc Image, browse to your disc dump, and wait for “Verifying disc image” to complete.
 When the status reads “Disc ready.”, click Play.

 Step 5 — Configure Controller / Gyro